The complete fire safety guide for landlords

 • Provide fire alarms and extinguishers if the property is a large house in multiple occupation (HMO)

 Here, we break down in more detail landlords’ legal responsibilities when it comes to reducing the risks of fire.

 1. Smoke and carbon monoxide alarms

-The most common cause of death in fire related incidents in 2018-19 was due to being overcome by gas or smoke – working smoke alarms save lives.
+The most common cause of death for fire related fatalities (where the cause of death was known), in the year ending March 2023, was due to being overcome by gas or smoke, given in 32% of fire related fatalities.
+Working smoke alarms save lives.
 Landlords are required by law to have at least one working smoke alarm installed on every floor of their rental properties and a carbon monoxide alarm in any room containing a solid fuel burning appliance.
 Landlords must also make sure alarms are in working order at the start of each new tenancy and should encourage tenants to continue to check alarms on a monthly basis.
 It’s also a good idea to inspect smoke and carbon monoxide alarms when carrying out routine property inspections.